mohanlar96/ITravelWebApp/README.md

 5.  => Enjoy the Project !

-sample users with password("Abc123") for testing mary@example.com random@user.com
+sample users with password("Abc123") for testing.
+E.g: mary@example.com, random@user.com

 Can use sign up page for creating new user. (login/signup pages located together.)